JohnBatmanMySlinky/PBRJ/README.md

 - Add bi-linear patches
 - ~~sampling over the solid angle~~
 - Implement light BVH for more efficient sampling
-- Use y(::Spectrum) and dont hack with mean
+- ~~Use y(::Spectrum) and dont hack with mean~~
 - Build in rendering passes natively
     - don't just use 1 spp for rendering passes
 - ~~use inplace operations where possible ie `normalize!()` vs `normalize`~~
-- Make sure I am sampling purley over the solid angle
+- Make sure I am sampling purley over the solid angle.
+PBRT has this covered in a test suite.
 - Implement Metroplois Light Transport Integrator
 - Implement texture sampling and use those ray differentials
 - ~~Liberal use of `const` in all mutable structs~~